-- 1 tbsp parsley roughly chopped optional
+- 1 tablespoon parsley roughly chopped, optional

-- 1 tbsp red hot chili pepper flakes optional
+- 1 tablespoon chili pepper flakes optional

-- Soak the beans overnight in plenty of water.
-When you are ready to cook, rinse them really well, put them back into the pot with enough water to cover them and cook in high heat for 20 min.
+- Add the beans in a large pot.
+Fill the pot with plenty of water to cover the beans and more.
+Add a pinch of salt.
+Stir and let the beans soak for 10 hours or overnight.When you are ready to cook, rinse the beans well, put them back into the pot with enough water to cover them, and cook on high heat for 20 min.
 Drain beans and set aside.

-- In medium heat add 2-3 tbsp olive oil in the pot.
-Add the onion.
-Sauté for 2-3 min, until onions are translucent.
-Add the garlic.
-Stir and add the carrots, celery, and tomato paste.
-Stir again well.
-Season with salt and pepper and the dry oregano.
-Sauté for 2-3 min mixing everything well to allow flavors to develop.
+- Add 2-3 tablespoons olive oil to the stock pot over medium-high heat.
+Sauté the onions for 2-3 min, until translucent.
+Add the garlic, carrots, celery, and tomato paste.
+Stir and season with sea salt, freshly ground pepper, and dried oregano.
+Sauté for 2-3 min while stirring to allow flavors to develop.

 - Add the beans and the tomatoes.
-Add water to cover the beans plus an extra inch.
-Add the bouillon cubes.
-Stir well and cook for 45 min or until beans are soft.
-Add more water if you have too.
-Adjust salt and pepper to taste.
+Stir and add the chicken stock and parsley.
+Add enough water to cover the beans, plus an extra inch.
+Stir well and cook for 60 min or until beans are soft.
+Add more water or stock if you need too.
+Adjust sea salt and pepper to taste and serve.

-- Serve in bowls with a sprinkle of red hot chili pepper flakes and a piece of warm bread for dipping.
+- Serve in bowls with a sprinkle of chili pepper flakes and a piece of warm bread for dipping.

 - You can complete your meal by adding anchovies, some olives, and good Greek feta.